The 64-page magazine is included in this week’s issue of the San Juan Record and will be available at local businesses and visitor centers.

 The San Juan Record Facebook page will include updates and weekly reminders of the 101 list, be sure to visit our page and share your own experiences completing the 101 tasks.

-The San Juan Chamber of Commerce is a partner in this venture.
-San Juan County also provided funding to the Chamber of Commerce to print additional copies of the magazine for the visitor centers.
-All copies of the 2014 guide were gone within a month of publication.
+San Juan County provided additional funding to the Chamber of Commerce to print additional copies of the magazine for the visitor centers.
+In total, there are 14,000 copies of the guide, which are very popular for the visitors who will crowd San Juan County.

 The book is full of spectacular photos, many from readers of the San Juan Record.
 We thank them for their contributions, participation and photography skills.
-Special thanks to Jenna Whetzel, who provided the cover photo for the magazine.
+Special thanks to Anna Fredericks, who provided the main cover photo for the magazine.

-Special thanks to the hard-working crew at the San Juan Record, particularly Andrea Montgomery, Jill Pearson, Merri Allyson Platt and David Boyle.
+Special thanks to the hard-working crew at the San Juan Record, particularly Andrea Montgomery, Jill Pearson, and Merri Allyson Platt.